buffett0323/demo_synth/index.md

 ## ADSR Definition

-As shown in Figure 2, ADSR stands for <b>Attack</b>, <b>Decay</b>, <b>Sustain</b>, <b>Release</b>, and it is a standard envelope model used in sound synthesis to shape how a note evolves over time.
-The attack phase, illustrated by the initial rising slope, is the time it takes for the sound to rise from silence to its maximum amplitude after a note is pressed.
-The decay phase follows, shown by the descending curve, describing how quickly the sound decreases from the peak to the sustain level.
-The sustain, represented by the horizontal line, is not a time but a level, representing the steady amplitude maintained as long as the note is held.
-Finally, the release phase, depicted by the final downward slope, is the time it takes for the sound to fade back to silence after the note is released.
-Together, these 4 stages give electronic instruments their dynamic and expressive qualities, mimicking the way acoustic instruments naturally produce sound.
+ADSR (Attack, Decay, Sustain, Release) is a fundamental envelope model in sound synthesis that shapes how a note evolves over time.
+As illustrated in Figure 2, this four-stage process controls the dynamic characteristics of synthesized sounds:

+- **Attack**: The initial rising phase where sound reaches maximum amplitude from silence
+- **Decay**: The descending phase where sound decreases from peak to sustain level
+- **Sustain**: The steady amplitude level maintained while the note is held (a level, not a time duration)
+- **Release**: The final phase where sound fades back to silence after the note is released

+Together, these stages give electronic instruments their dynamic and expressive qualities, mimicking the natural behavior of acoustic instruments.

 <p align="center">
 <img src="images/ADSR.png" alt="ADSR">